YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 If STDNULLCOLL is specified, subscripts of globals in the database follow the M standard where the null subscript collates before all other subscripts.

 If NOSTDNULLCOLL is specified, null subscripts collate between numeric and string subscripts.
-YottaDB strongly recommends that you use STDNULL and against using this non-standard null collation, which is the default for historical reasons.
+YottaDB strongly recommends that you use STDNULL and against using the non-standard null collation, which is the default for historical reasons.

 The following table summarizes GDE region qualifiers.
 It provides their abbreviations, defaults (as provided by YottaDB), and allowable minimum and maximum values.